learn-co-students/html-map-contact-form-code-along-v-000/README.md

 ## Introduction

-Building upon previous code alongs, in this exercise you will add an embedded iframe map by coding along with the video provided, reviewing the concepts you were introduced to in the previous lessons.
+with the video provided, reviewing the concepts you were introduced to in the previous lessons.
 This lesson, along with the next set of lessons, has starter code available, so you will be able to follow each video with the content provided.